hanxiaomax/Learncpp_CN/docs/13-6-constructor-member-initializer-lists.md

 Assigning values to const or reference member variables in the body of the constructor is clearly not possible in some cases.

-Member initializer lists
+## 成员初始化列表

-To solve this problem, C++ provides a method for initializing class member variables (rather than assigning values to them after they are created) via a **member initializer list** (often called a “member initialization list”).
+To solve this problem, C++ provides a method for initializing class member variables (rather than assigning values to them after they are created) via a[[member-initializer-list|成员初始化列表]] (often called a “member initialization list”).
 Do not confuse these with the similarly named initializer list that we can use to assign values to arrays.

-In lesson [1.4 -- Variable assignment and initialization](https://www.learncpp.com/cpp-tutorial/variable-assignment-and-initialization/), you learned that you could initialize variables in three ways: copy, direct, and via uniform initialization.
+In lesson [[1-4-Variable-assignment-and-initialization|1.4 - 变量赋值和初始化]], you learned that you could initialize variables in three ways: copy, direct, and via uniform initialization.

 ```cpp
 int value1 = 1; // copy initialization